skeeto/bitpack/README.md

 ```

 When writing values, the sign doesn't matter.
 When reading values, the
 sign determines how the value is interpreted.
-If the input value
-cannot be represented as an Emacs Lisp integer, an `arith-error` is
-signaled.

 ## Example